msylvester/PokerSolver/README.md

-# Texas hold em solve model implenation
+# Texas hold em solver model implementation

 This is a Python implementation of the **Student of Games** algorithm from the paper: